Ancestor Spotlight · Coffin line · maternal

 Editor’s Note

-This spotlight documents Tristram Coffin (1609–1681), Nantucket founder and ancestor of John Long.
-Descent is verified end-to-end on FamilySearch (S59 relationship view, data/tristram-chain-verify-s59.md): Tristram → John Coffin → Hannah Coffin → Robert Gardner → Eunice Gardner → Margaret ‘Peggy’ Macy → Frederick William Folger → Harriet Ann Folger → Charles Franklin Perry Sr. → Charles Franklin Perry Jr. → Francis Swift Perry → Carol Perry → the brothers.
-The direct Coffin line carries through Tristram’s younger son John (not his older brother James, a collateral ancestor), and the Folger surname enters the chain at Frederick William Folger (b.
+This spotlight documents Tristram Coffin (1609-1681), Nantucket founder and ancestor of John Long.
+Descent is verified end-to-end on FamilySearch (S59 relationship view, data/tristram-chain-verify-s59.md): Tristram → James Coffin → Hannah Coffin → Robert Gardner → Eunice Gardner → Margaret ‘Peggy’ Macy → Frederick William Folger → Harriet Ann Folger → Charles Franklin Perry Sr. → Charles Franklin Perry Jr. → Francis Swift Perry → Carol Perry → the brothers.
+The direct Coffin line carries through Tristram’s son James.
+Hannah Coffin’s father was confirmed as James (not his brother John) in the 2026-05-30 parentage resolution: three sources (Find a Grave memorial for Richard Gardner Jr.; Coffinquest Rootsweb; Geni’s Mary Coffin profile); see audit/00.
+The Folger surname enters the chain at Frederick William Folger (b.
 1805) through the Gardner → Macy → Folger Nantucket marriages.

 I walked this island as a kid and didn’t know I was home.